bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 ### Other Apple Frameworks (i.e. AVFoundation, SiriKit, etc.)
 - A modern successor to Core Data that plays well with Combine and SwiftUI
+- A sync solution that combines CloudKit and Multipeer Connectivity or Watch Connectivity, so that sync is instantaneous when devices are nearby. ([@stevenpotato](https://twitter.com/stevenpotato))
 - Improved support in NSPersistentCloudKitContainer for scheduling background uploads, improving the reliability of saving to CloudKit when used in an app extension (Josh Hrach)
 - AVFoundation to support display and capture of additional video channels beyond Red, Green and Blue: Such as Alpha and Depth (Alex ‘4D’ Gollner)